-At the Visitors Center, there was an outdoor display of Native tents and an opportunity to grab a rope and try to “pull” one of the massive stones as the ancient people had once done to form the iconic circle.
+At the Visitors Center, there was an outdoor display of Native tents.
+The best part was the rope attached to a stone.
+Your job is to “pull” one of the massive stones, just as the ancient people had once done to form the iconic circle.

-We boarded the bus to head to our next stop, stopping briefly to photograph the Cherhill white horse, carved out of the chalk hills in 1780 at the direction of a wealthy physician, and standing 131 feet high and 142 feet long.
+We boarded the bus to head to our next stop, stopping briefly to photograph the Cherhill white horse.
+The image was carved out of the chalk hills in 1780 at the direction of a wealthy physician.
+It stands 131 feet high and 142 feet long.

 We also viewed some interesting displays on the thatch rooftops of homes along the way, such as these rabbits below:

 Occasionally we would spy an old red telephone box, converted into something interesting, often a library.